 Roxy stares at him with shock first then at me with a mixture of fear and sorrow.

 "Let's go somewhere else."
 I manage to utter as I twirl around to go in the opposite direction.

 Roxy runs after me.

 "You can't back down from a game only because one obstacle's standing in your way.
 If anything, it will make for a bigger challenge.
 And a bigger reward."
 She pats my back.

 I turn around furiously and she almost crashes into me.
 I scan her face frowning.

-just quote a Quidditch player!"
+"You did not just quote a Quidditch player!"

 She swallows hard and smiles uneasy putting on her 'I'm innocent!' face.
 But she's not really good at playing an angel.
 When you're the devil, it's obvious why.